A critically important piece of market research is recruiting reputable, high-quality participants. But why?

 Interested in learning more about this type of research?
 Read our Ultimate Guide to In-Home Usage Tests.

-One of the most difficult parts of qualitative market research is recruiting the tough to find participants.
+One of the most difficult parts of qualitative market research is recruiting tough-to-find participants.
 Whether you're looking for recruits in New York City or Mobile, Alabama, the challenge is the same.